 - reducing the number of fertilizer applications required, thanks to the coating managing the timing of delivery, rather than having to rely on multiple passes through the field, reducing time and fuel consumption

 - providing consistent, predictable nutrient delivery throughout the growing season

 So, with these benefits, it is clear that CRFs are an excellent mechanism for growers to improve sustainability.
 But the eqo.x coating technology has one more trick to play.
 The coating quickly biodegrades, leaving no residues in the soil.

 Meeting Upcoming Legislation

-For growers looking to improve yield, reduce fertiliser application and improve their sustainability, our eqo.x. coated controlled release fertilisers are an excellent choice.
+For growers looking to improve yield, reduce fertilizer application and improve their sustainability, our eqo.x. coated controlled release fertilizers are an excellent choice.